The 6 Main Uses of the Chinese Ne (呢) Modal Particle

 And there you have it!
 The Chinese particle 呢 (ne) is quite simple to learn and utilize.

 Now that you’re familiar with the six steps on how, when and where to use it, keep practicing!
+Use the FluentU program to study the useful little word in context through videos.

 You’ll find that you understand more native content, can communicate on a deeper level with your friends or loved ones and sound more like a native speaker with each sentence!